- Golfer Benefits

 The Massachusetts Golf Museum opened its doors to the public on October 29, 2002.
 For the first time, Museum visitors are able to experience the joys and heartaches that have marked Massachusetts golf history throughout the past 100 years.

 This first-of-its-kind museum in Massachusetts pays tribute to the people and moments — both past and present — that have created our state’s rich golf heritage.
-It features interactive kiosks, multimedia quizzes, a replica of the Francis Ouimet Library, Hall of Trophies and a video tribute to the game of golf in Massachusetts.
+It features a replica of the Francis Ouimet Library, Hall of Trophies and a video tribute to the game of golf in Massachusetts.

 Massachusetts Golf Museum

 The normal operating hours are Monday–Friday, 9:00 a.m. – 4:00 p.m.